Vasanth-bugs/Bacto_Pedia/README.md

-# BactoBot - Bacteria Information Assistant
+# BACTO_PEDIA - Bacteria Information Assistant

 ## Overview
-BactoBot is a Streamlit-based web application that provides detailed information about different types of bacteria.
-The application combines a local database with web scraping capabilities to deliver comprehensive bacterial information to users.
+BACTO_PEDIA is a Streamlit-based web application

 ## Libraries Used